aiexplorations/semantic_search/README.md

 You should now be able to run the frontend server via Streamlit, or run the CLI to search your 50k books.

 ## Things to Work on
+1. Exception handling and unit tests
-1. Containerization with Dockerfiles and Docker compose
+2. Containerization with Dockerfiles and Docker compose
+    1. Front end container
+    2. Backend container
+    3. Qdrant container
+    4. Container for data download and vector computation
-2. Easier Deployability and handling of variables
+3. Easier Deployability via a CI/CD pipelineand handling of app variables
-3. Exception Handling
-4. Test cases and automation